AMSP-04/NETN-AIS/NETN-AIS.md

 ## Six-bit ASCII character string datatype

 Several parameters in the FOM module are typed as six-bit character strings.
 For example, vessel name and callsign.
-The parameter datatype of a six-bit character string is `HLAASCIIstring` and the following table shows the ASCII character to be used for a each six-bit character.
+The parameter datatype of a six-bit character string is `HLAASCIIstring` and the following table shows the ASCII character to be used for each six-bit character.

 | six-bit | dec  | char | six-bit | dec | char | six-bit | dec | char | six-bit | dec | char |
 | ------ | ---- | ---- | ------ | ---- | ---- | ------ | ---- | ---- | ------ | ---- | ---- |